GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/Scripts/readme.md

 - [ ] Need to configure for AMPQ retries against RabbitMQ if RabbitMQ restarts
 - [x] Need to figure out how to configure RabbitMQ for celery if RabbitMQ restarts
 - [ ] Figure out the correct permission level of the celery rabbitmq user to create/read/etc queues
+- [x] Rewrite how Boilest starts, so that configs, and the DB, can be persisted